Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 60,665, 24,369 total housing units (homes and apartments), and a median house value of $297,024, Lakewood real estate prices are well above average cost compared to national prices.
+With 60,665 people, 24,369 houses or apartments, and a median cost of homes of $313,232, Lakewood real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Lakewood, accounting for 45.61% of the city's housing units.
 Other types of housing that are prevalent in Lakewood include large apartment complexes or high rise apartments ( 31.53%), duplexes, homes converted to apartments or other small apartment buildings ( 11.05%), and a few row houses and other attached homes ( 6.09%).